patchandpray/serverless-msg-api/README.md

 * docker

-**Please note that `setup_environment.py` is currently NOT idempotent, it is a one off atomic operation for setting up the environment.**
+**Please note that `setup_environment.py` is currently NOT idempotent, it is a one off atomic operation for setting up the environment.
+Terraform would be a better solution here if time would permit.**

 ### Using Docker